neondatabase/website/content/docs/use-cases/saas-apps.md

 Teams building SaaS applications can accelerate development and reduce operational burden with Neon's innovative features like database branching, autoscaling, and a serverless operating model.

 - Neon's **database branching** allows developers to create production-like copies of their databases instantly, streamlining development, testing, and CI/CD workflows.
-- With **autoscaling**, teams only pay for the resources they need as Neon adjusts CPU, memory, and storage based on workload, reducing costs and eliminating the need for manual resizing.
+- With **autoscaling**, teams only pay for the resources they need as Neon adjusts CPU and memory based on workload, reducing costs and eliminating the need for manual resizing.
 - The **serverless model** further simplifies operations by removing server management tasks, enabling teams to focus on their core applications.

-These features combine to help teams ship software faster, more efficiently, and with greater resilience against outages during critical times.
+These features combine to help teams ship faster and more efficiently.

 ## Learn more